m5n/wwwsave/README.md

 Adding authentication for other sites
 -------------------------------------
 Copy one of the existing config/*.json files and provide values for the site you're interested in.
-Be careful to target elements that are visible.
+See the [Site Config File Explained](https://github.com/m5n/wwwsave/wiki/Site-Config-File-Explained) Wiki page for more information.

 Developer setup